Serena Lederer

-Serena (Szeréna) Pulitzer Lederer (20 May 1867 in – 27 March 1943) was an Austro-Hungarian art collector and the spouse of the industrial magnate August Lederer, close friend of Gustav Klimt and instrumental in the constitution of the collection of Klimt's art pieces.
+Serena (Szeréna) Pulitzer Lederer (20 May 1867 in Budapest – 27 March 1943) was an Austro-Hungarian art collector and the spouse of the industrial magnate August Lederer, close friend of Gustav Klimt and instrumental in the constitution of the collection of Klimt's art pieces.

 Early life

-Born in Budapest into a wealthy Jewish family (grandniece of the U.S. journalist Joseph Pulitzer), Serena was known for being a beauty in her youth and later a Grande Dame.
+Lederer was born in Budapest on 20 May 1867 to Simon Siegmund Pulitzer and his wife Charlotte (née Politzer), into a wealthy Jewish family.
+She was grandniece of the U.S. journalist Joseph Pulitzer.
+Serena was known for being a beauty in her youth and later a Grande Dame.
 She married August Lederer on 5 June 1892 at the Rabbinat of Pest.
-The family resided in Raab (Győr), in the Bartensteingasse n° 8 in Vienna and at the castle Ledererschlössel in Weidlingau.
+They owned several properties in Vienna, including the Ledererschlössel and Weidlingau Castle and an apartment in Győr, Hungary.
+Their main residence was their apartment at Bartensteingasse no.8 in Vienna, near Gustav Klimt's studio.
+They kept a large portion of their art collection at this address.

 Art

+The Lederer couple were good friends to Gustav Klimt and among his most significant patrons.
+Serena Lederer was the principal force behind the accumulation of the family’s art collection.
+This collection included a number of Renaissance and medieval works and works by Egon Schiele, Gustav Klimt, and other artists.
+According to their son Erich Lederer (1896–1985), their residence had been furnished by the Wiener Werkstätte founded by Josef Hoffmann and Koloman Moser in Vienna in 1903.
+The furnishings had been entrusted to Eduard Josef Wimmer-Wisgrill.

-As early as 1888, Gustav Klimt made a first miniature portrait of the young and then unmarried Serena Lederer for his work "Audience Room in the Old Burgtheater".
+As early as 1888, Gustav Klimt made a first miniature portrait of the young and then unmarried Serena Lederer for his work Audience Room in the Old Burgtheater.
 In Vienna, one room of the flat was dedicated to Klimt works.
-The painting of Szeréna Lederer done in 1899 was the origin of a close friendship.
-On Klimt's recommendation, in 1912, Egon Schiele was introduced to the Lederer family and became friends with Erich Lederer, the youngest son.
-Szeréna Lederer was instrumental in the collection of Klimt's work.
-There are portraits of her mother Charlotte Pulitzer, her daughter Elisabeth Bachofen-Echt and herself by the artist.
-It has been suggested Elisabeth was the biological daughter of Lederer and Klimt.
-The Lederer couple were among the most significant patrons of Klimt.
+Klimt painted Portrait of Serena Lederer in 1899, Portrait of Elisabeth Lederer between 1914 and 1916, and a portrait of Serena’s mother, Charlotte Pulitzer, in 1915.
+The painting of Serena was the origin of a close friendship.
+On Klimt's recommendation, in 1912, Egon Schiele was introduced to the Lederer family, becoming friends with Erich Lederer, the youngest son, and giving him drawing lessons.